-A portion of the Main Section's assets are in a Matching portfolio which aims to hedge a proportion of the liabilities.
+A portion of the Main and Elements Sections' assets are in Matching portfolios which aim to hedge a proportion of the liabilities.

 (ii) 'Sponsor risk' - this relates to the possibility of failure of the Company.

 At all times, the Trustee has regard for the strength of the Company's covenant.
 The Company and Trustee are engaged in regular dialogue and the Trustee receives a confidential review of the financials of the business (including future projections) at least once a year.
 In addition, the Company's credit rating, as assessed by independent agencies Dun & Bradstreet and Standard & Poor, is regularly monitored.